aragonzkresearch/leagueofidentity/README.md

 With the `facebook` token you can specify the option `--friends X` (to all commands) to associate the token only to Facebook users with at least `X` number of friends.
 This may have applications as anti-spam tool in blockchains since it makes harder to create fake users.
 #### Anonymity
 With the option `-anonymous` to `get_token.js` it is possible to request a token associated to an identity equal to the access token string specified to the argument `-A`; in such case you need to specify the access token string to the argument `-e` of all other commands.
-For security the servers should check whether the access token has not been already used but this is not done in the current demo.
+For all providers different from `eth`, in this case for security the servers should check whether the access token has not been already used but this is not done in the current demo.
+For the provider `eth`, this option sets the identity to a string of the form `0@addr` where `addr` is an Ethereum address.

-This option is compatible with the option `--group`; in such case you need to specify identities of the form `AT@domain` to the argument `-e` of the `encrypt.js, decrypt.js, sign.js, verify.js` commands, where `AT` is the access token specified to the `-A` argument of the `get_token.js` command.
+Fpr all providers different from `eth`, this option is compatible with the option `--group`; in such case you need to specify identities of the form `AT@domain` to the argument `-e` of the `encrypt.js, decrypt.js, sign.js, verify.js` commands, where `AT` is the access token specified to the `-A` argument of the `get_token.js` command.

 ## Digital Identity Cards
 The flow to use digital identity cards (`DICs`) is the following.
 The following example is for the Italian `DIC` but we will later show how to generalize it to virtually any `DIC` that supports signing documents (not all `DIC` do support signing but in the near future many countries will adopt it).